Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 ## **User Experience**
 ### **User Goals**
   * A website with good and up to date content.
-  * A website that manages to display well all colors on the screen.
+  * A website that manages to display well all colours on the screen.
-  * A good and well formated contact form on the website.
+  * A good and well formatted contact form on the website.
   * List of employees

 ### **User Stories**